memoryfraction/LLSDA-Lightning-Location-System-Data-Analyzer/README.md

 # LLSDA - Lightning Location System Data Analyzer
 ## Brief Introduction
+LLSDA is a public benefit project helps lightning protection engineer and lightning scientist to analyze lightning distribution.
 LLSDA(Lightning Location System Data Analyzer) is an cross platform class library for lightning location system using C# following .NET Standard 2.0 .
 It is the necessary part of all lightning time and spatial distribution analysis software.

 ## Introduction